WrenCoded/musical-dollop/.github/ISSUE_TEMPLATE/task-template.md

 ---
-name: Task
+name: task-template
 about: Use thise template to track a specific work item for the project
-title: "example: Set Up React Router"
+title: 'example: Set Up React Router'
-labels: "task"
+labels: task
-assignees: ""
+assignees: WrenCoded

 ---

 ## Description
 *What needs to be done:*